Dear Writers and Photographers:

 Support your story with spiritually uplifting lessons backed by scripture, scientific data with references, and any quotations that must be verbatim and attributed to the source.
 Do not risk credibility with vague or unsubstantiated notions.
 Research for credible expertise that has been verified.
 Your story must be original, well substantiated, and provide information that will encourage the reader to want to know more about the Creator God.

-Creation Illustrated is Bible centered, and we prefer writers to use either the New King James Version or the King James Version when quoting scripture, but other versions can be used.
-ALL scripture quotes MUST include the version notation (i.e… KJV, NKJV, NIV, etc.)
+Creation Illustrated is Bible-centered, and we prefer writers to use the New King James Version, King James Version, or other literal bible translations when quoting scripture, but other versions can be used.
+ALL scripture quotes MUST include the version notation (i.e… KJV, NKJV, NASB, ESV, etc.) Here is a formatting sample for scripture quotes: “For there is hope for a tree, if it be cut down, that it will sprout again, and that its shoots will not cease” (Job 14:7, ESV).

 One of the main goals for CI is to help teach strong Godly character qualities that are supported by scripture and “illustrated” in nature.
 Here is a helpful link help give you some